 By Tim Lambert

 Selsey is a seaside town in West Sussex about 7 miles south of Chichester.
 It was founded by the Saxons.
 In the 6th century, Saxons led by Aella landed near Pevensey.
 They carved out a kingdom in southern England called Sussex, the kingdom of the South Saxons.
-They founded a settlement called Seals eg (seal’s island).
+They founded a settlement called Seals eg (seal’s island or promontory).

 At first, the Saxons were pagans but in the 7th century, they were converted to Christianity.
 St Wilfrid (634-709) was a leading light in converting Sussex.
 In 681 he built a monastery and a cathedral at Selsey and he lived there till 686.
 However, in 1075 it was decided that all bishops should live in town so the bishop moved from Selsey to Chichester.